uclagiving/uclafund-site/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.15.4 - 27 March 2019 =
+* Slider field: Live updates for display value.
+* Widget block: Show error if missing or invalid widget data.
+* Google Maps: Add more links to relevant docs for enabling required APIs.
+* Google Maps Location field: Catch API key errors and display notice.
+* Run FitText resizer on `setup_widgets` too.
+* Add font url as property of font info object.
+* Image grid: Use opacity for initial hide of images so that size may still be detected.
+* Google Maps: Detect draggable or scroll_zoom before running setting migration.
+* Accordion and Tabs: Trigger window resize on start of animation.
+* Icon: Prevent undefined index notices.

+= 1.15.3 - 6 March 2019 =
+* Image grid: Fallback support, alt text, use measurement fields.
+* Features: Fix responsive layout.
+* Google Maps: Update to use gesture handling and separate zoom level for mobile.
+* Google Maps: Default height when height field is empty.
+* Sliders: Option to always show navigation on mobile devices.
+* Accordion: Keyboard navigation.
+* Beaver Builder: Fix icons and widgets not saving.
+* Video: Allow using YouTube embed URLs.
+* Post Carousel: Accessibility improvements.
+* Escape namespaced widgets in previews.
+* Flag additional metaboxes as incompatible with the block editor.
+* Fix state emitters for sub-widget fields.
+* Google Maps: Remove API key field from widget form, in favor of global API key field.
+* Google Maps: Display notice when API key missing.
+* Contact form: Prevent double nonce.
+* TinyMCE field: Prevent twemoji from replacing emoji in the textarea.
+* Widget block: Show appropriate message when widget is missing or deactivated.
+* Accordion: Fix open/close icon layout when set to left position.
+* Social Media Buttons: Prevent the phone network from opening in a new window.
+* Google Maps: Add map styles filter.
+* Image radio field: New field created.
+* Posts field: Option to specify allowed post types.
+* Contact form: Add description to reCAPTCHA field specifying reCAPTCHA v2.

+= 1.15.2 - 18 February 2019 =
+* Tabs: Set default tab position to top.

+= 1.15.1 - 15 February 2019 =
+* Google maps: Use correct locations for static maps.

+= 1.15.0 - 14 February 2019 =
+* Location field: New specialized admin form field which autocompletes addresses using the Google Maps places library.
+* Google maps: Moved global API key override to `modify_instance` to make key available in admin form too.
+* Google maps: Auto-migration of locations to new location field format.
+* Update LESS PHP library with fixes for PHP 7.3 compatibility.
+* Features: Apply text styles to all features content, not just `<p>` tags.
+* Social Media: New networks: Bandcamp, Goodreads, Telegram, Strava, Blogger.
+* Accordion: Fix issue preventing use of numbers in panel titles.
+* Block editor: Preview fixes.
+* Beaver Builder compat: Fix widgets failing to update and CSS for FontAwesome icons.

 = 1.14.1 - 9 January 2019 =
 * Icon field: Set correct value of currently selected icon for non-FA icons.